 - 3. The club licence applicant must prepare and submit to DBU a transfers table and an outline of the depreciations thereof (a fixed assets register).
-These must be sent to DBU.
+These must be uploaded to DBU.
 The outlines must be prepared even if there have been no transfers/loans during the relevant period if there are payables related to previous transfers/loans.
 It must be harmonised with the content of the annual report. - 4.
-The club licence applicant must disclose all transfer activities (including loans) in the 12-month period up to 28 February.
-The club licence applicant must also disclose all transfers, for which an amount is outstanding to be paid as at 28 February, irrespective of whether they were undertaken in the 12-month period up to 28 February or before.
-In addition, the club licence applicant must disclose all transfer agreements subject to a claim pending before the competent authority under Danish law or a claim pending before Danish or international football authority or relevant arbitration tribunal. - 5.
+The club licence applicant must disclose all transfer activities (including loans) in the 12-month period prior to 28 February.
+The club licence applicant must also disclose all transfers, for which an amount as at 28 February is outstanding to be paid, irrespective of whether they were undertaken in the 12-month period prior to 28 February or before.
+In addition, the club licence applicant must disclose all transfer agreements subject to a claim pending. - 5.
 The transfer table must contain the following information as a minimum (in respect of each player transfer, including loans): - a.
 Player's name and date of birth; - b.
 Date of the transfer agreement; - c.
 Name of the football club that is the creditor; - d.
-Transfer (or loan) fee paid or payable (including training compensation and solidarity contribution) even if payment has not been requested by the creditor:
+Transfer or loan fee paid or payable (including training compensation and solidarity contribution) - e.
+Other direct costs of the player's registration paid or payable; - f.
+Any other compensation paid or payable in the scope of a transfer agreement; - g.
+Amounts settled as defined in Annex H before 28 February and payment date(s); - h.
+Balance payable as at 28 February, including the due date(s) for each unpaid element;